delhoyo31415/boolegen/README.md

 - If the precedence of `α` and `β` is the same then
     - If `α` = `β` (i.e, they are the same operator) and it is associative, then the expression is parsed as `(A α B) β C`
     - In any other case, the above expression is rejected for being ambiguous.

+LPL Boole forces you to write more parenthesis but you only have to have in mind the rules stated above because `boolegen` will parenthesize the expression as needed by the program.

 ### Examples
 - `A & B & C -> C | E` is a valid expression